Jury picked for trial of woman charged in activist's death

 But Drago abruptly accelerated, knocking Rodriguez down and striking her with the SUV's front- and rear-left tires — an encounter that was captured on video by News 12 Long Island, police said.

-Kunken said Drago felt threatened during the encounter and will present evidence of her treatment for post-traumatic stress disorder, dating back to a 2008 assault by a psychiatric patient.
+Kunken said Drago felt threatened during the encounter and will present evidence of her treatment for PTSD, dating to a 2008 assault by a psychiatric patient.
 Prosecutors contend Drago was trying to sell her mother's home and was concerned that the memorial would scare off potential buyers.

 Also Monday, State Supreme Court Justice Fernando Camacho ruled that "graphic" photos of Rodriguez's autopsy would be excluded from evidence because the cause of death was not in dispute.
 "I don't see any purpose of the photos other than to arouse jurors and cause prejudice," he said.